AntonHerrNilsson/the-dungeon/README.md

 * Python 3
 * NumPy

-To run it, just run:
+To try it, just run:
 ```
 python3 the_dungeon.py
 ```